-12 wearable predictions for 2017
+12 wearable predictions for 2017 | MobileSyrup

 While VR experience centres are becoming commonplace in China and other parts of Asia, we have yet to really see them take off in North America.
 In 2017 we will see the IMAX make a big push in this area with the launch of IMAX VR centres and HTC’s commitment to offering fantastic virtual reality experiences to the masses through its HTC Viveport arcade initiative.
 A resurgence of nights out at the arcade, theatre, or weekends at the theme park will be driven by brand new VR experiences you can’t get at home.

-10. Mobile VR growth continues driven by new smartphones and video, but mainly porn
+10. Mobile VR growth continues to be driven by new smartphones and video, mainly porn

 Mobile VR saw a huge year in 2016 with the introduction of Daydream.
 But while I expect people to be transported to new worlds in VR with robust systems in the arcade, I suspect that we will see the mobile VR growth mainly driven by video.